felixbarten/Requirements-Engineering/_includes/content.md

 **Question: 4.
 How often do you consult blackboard?**

+This question yielded the same response as last week with a minor change.
+The respondents said they use it every day for their studies but they didn't say this was a bad thing whereas people we interviewed last week said they would use only when they had to becuase they didn't like spending that much time in the system.

 **Question: 5.
 Do you have any prior experience with a system like blackboard?**

+When we asked this question a few (other) systems came up but the systems that did come up were incomparible to blackboard because their scope was smaller and contained less functionalities.

 **Question: 6.
 Have you ever had a teacher who did not use blackboard primarily?**

+No one out of our interviewed students had teachers that deviated from blackboard.
+This was kind of surprising due to personal experiences with these sort of things but plausible.

 **Question: 		1.
 What did he/she use instead of blackboard?**

+No answers.

 **Question: 7.
 Is there something you feel that is blackboard is lacking as a digital learning environment?**

+One person said he would like an addition to blackboard in the form of a roster application.
+In the current environment there is another application that fulfills this information need and will need to be accessed separately from blackboard.

 **Question: 8.
 Do you find blackboard easy to use?**

+All students found blackboard easy to use except for finding files.
+However noone reported to ever have been unable to find anything without some help from fellow students or the teacher.

 **Question:  		1.
 Has the usability of blackboard ever affected your performance in a course?**

+No answers.

 **Question: 9.
 Have you ever found a course difficult because of something related to blackboard?**

+None of the interviewers had this problem.

 **Question: 		1.
 Do you feel that was better or worse for the course?
 How about your performance in the course?**

+No answers.

 **Question: 10.
 Do you feel that a unified experience is important for courses?**

+One person said it would help a little bit but that it wouldn't solve the usability problems blackboard is currently experiencing.

 **Question: 		1.
-Have you ever lost time because of the fact you had to become used to or learn a teacher's particular way of working with blackboard/ some other system?**
+Have you ever lost time because of the fact you had to become used to or learn a teacher's particular way of working with blackboard/some other system?**

+No Answers

 ## Interview Reflection